All Episodes

 Who knows?

-It could have been there's some tempers were fraying.
+It could have been that some tempers were fraying.

-But don't buy this silly notion that this is uh this is all happening because of the senators' embrace of victory.
+But don't buy this silly notion that this is all happening because of the senators' embrace of victory.

 That's another point, too.

-He's never been the frontrunner in this in this field.
+He's never been the frontrunner in this field.

-He's been the presumptive in the eyes of the um of the drive-by media.
+He's been the presumptive in the eyes of the drive-by media.

 A Pennsylvania man who sympathized with Al-Qaeda plotted to blow up U.S. energy installations in a bid to drive up gasoline prices and prompt a U.S. withdrawal from Iraq, according to prosecutors yesterday.

-Reynolds is uh 49 from Wilkesbury, faces six charges, including attempting to support Al-Qaeda, plotting to damage an interstate gas pipeline, distributing instructions on making explosives over the Internet and possession of uh hand grenades.
+Reynolds is 49 from Wilkesbury, faces six charges, including attempting to support al-Qaeda, plotting to damage an interstate gas pipeline, distributing instructions on making explosives over the internet, and possession of hand grenades.

-Uh Reynolds' suspected plans were uncovered by Shannon Ross Miller, a former Montana magistrate and internet sleuth with a record for tracking down extremists online.
+Reynolds' suspected plans were uncovered by Shannon Rossmiller, a former Montana magistrate and internet sleuth with a record for tracking down extremists online.

 He was arrested there by the FBI.

-Reynolds defense lawyer argued at Reynolds, too, was snooping for potential security threats online, that he is not what he is being charged with.
+Reynolds' defense lawyer argued that Reynolds, too, was snooping for potential security threats online.

 According to one email from Reynolds, an attack on major energy facilities would force President Bush to withdraw troops from Iraq and lead to the government's downfall.

-What do you what do you what do you think this guy's uh political party affiliation is?
+What do you think this guy's political party affiliation is?

 A wild guess.